aakashpydi/aakashpydi.github.io/about.md

 Through my personal experiences, academic work, and extracurricular work, I hope to develop a specialized technical skill set buttressed by important quantitative and qualitative skills.
 I hope these skills can help me learn from, and contribute to great projects/ideas/teams.

 Please feel free to contact me using the information below.
+Thanks for dropping by!

 ---